tc39/proposal-smart-pipelines/readme.md

 Unary function / constructor calls are a particularly frequent type of expression and a good target for especial human optimization.
-However, such extra shortening might dramatically reduce the verbosity of unary function calls, but again this must be balanced with Goals 1, 4, and 5.
+However, such extra shortening might dramatically reduce the verbosity of unary function calls, but again this must be balanced with [Goals 1, 4, and 5][TODO].

-It is the hope of this proposal’s authors that its [smart body syntax][] reaches a good balance between this Goal and Goals 4 and 5, in the same manner that [Huffman coding][] optimizes textual symbols’ length for their frequency of use: more commonly used symbols are shorter.
+It is the hope of this proposal’s authors that its [smart body syntax][] reaches a good balance between this goal and [Goals 4 and 5][TODO], in the same manner that [Huffman coding][] optimizes textual symbols’ length for their frequency of use: more commonly used symbols are shorter.